-My license is for 12 (passengers) plus 2 (crew) up to 60 miles
+Licensed for up to 12 passengers and 2 crew, for up to 60 miles

-from Safe Haven in 'favourable weather' and less than 24 hours (MCA Cat
+from a Safe Haven in 'favourable weather' and less than 24 hours (MCA Cat

 the spring and summer we have plenty of time and light to test a few marks